nxbt/dungeon-game/README.md

 ##BUG TRACKER
 * floating torches in castle rooms and where multiple halls meet (and other places)
-* characters on the border of a wall will have a visPoly that crashes
-* fireplaces turn on at the wrong times
+* fireplaces turn on when they should not